 Few would deny that California has benefited from cleaner air, but tax increases, inflexible labor laws and a litigious court system have all made the operating environment for California-based trucking companies extremely difficult.

-Last year, we wrote a commentary about California’s hostile environment for the trucking industry labeled “California’s Hostile Environment for the Trucking Industry.”
+Last year, we wrote a commentary: “California’s Hostile Environment for the Trucking Industry.”

-California, perhaps more than any other large state, is incredibly dependent on the trucking industry to keep the economy humming along.
-With a large agriculture industry, a sizable industrial sector and being home to the biggest port in North America, a third of all jobs in the state are in logistics-dependent industries and trucking is still the largest logistics mode by far.
+California, perhaps more than any other large state, is incredibly dependent on the trucking industry to keep the economy humming.
+It has a large agriculture industry, a sizable industrial sector and the biggest port in North America, and a third of all jobs in the state are in logistics-dependent industries.
+Trucking is still the largest logistics mode by far.

-While it is too late for Starline and Bell, chief executive officer of the California Trucking Association Shawn Yardon issued a statement about the closure, “I am saddened to learn of Starlite’s closure and this is further proof that California must take a very hard look at its business environment.”
+While it is too late for Starlite and Bell, chief executive officer of the California Trucking Association Shawn Yardon issued a statement about the closure: “I am saddened to learn of Starlite’s closure and this is further proof that California must take a very hard look at its business environment.”